yuri-schmaltz/Wan2GP/README.md

 So here is a preview version of Wan 2.2 that is without the 5B model and Wan 2.2 image to video for the moment.

-However as I felt bad to deliver only half of the wares, I gave you instead .....** Wan 2.2 Vace Cocktail** !
+However as I felt bad to deliver only half of the wares, I gave you instead .....** Wan 2.2 Vace Experimental Cocktail** !

 Very good surprise indeed, the loras and Vace partially work with Wan 2.2.
-We will need for the official Vace 2.2 release since some Vace features are broken like identity preservation
+We will need to wait for the official Vace 2.2 release since some Vace features are broken like identity preservation

 Bonus zone: Flux multi images conditions has been added, or maybe not if I broke everything as I have been distracted by Wan...